glamouracademy/httpstatusspace/README.md

 httpstatusspace
 ===============

-an out of this world explanation of http statuses
+an out of this world http statuses